patternfly/training-scenarios/html-css/override-extend-variables/step4-instructions.md

 2) <strong>Create a wrapper around the cards.</strong>

 Add a wrapper around the cards that were added in step 2.
-Do this by adding an opening `<div>` tag to the first line, and a closing `</div>` tag to the bottom of the file.
+Do this by adding an opening `<div>` tag to the first line and a closing `</div>` tag to the bottom of the file.

 3) <strong>Add a layout class.</strong>